 You can also select a different domain in the site’s domains list if you prefer, or you can get Simple SSL for a new domain that you haven’t added to the site yet.
 Just bear in mind that your certificate will only work on the domain you select here.

-Once you’ve selected (or added) the domain for the cert, click “Submit.”
+Once you’ve selected (or added) the domain for the cert, proceed to the next step.

 If you need to switch which domain Simple SSL is applied to after it’s already installed, see How do I change the domain of my Simple SSL certificate?